Thumbnail image

 My Role

-I led the design of the map view, list view, and AI search features, which directly addressed the problem of clients struggling to navigate outdated spreadsheets by making services easy to discover, filter, and compare.
+I owned the design of the map view, list view, and AI search feature, which directly addressed the problem of users struggling to navigate outdated spreadsheets by making services easy to discover, filter, and compare.

 Impact